 A ceramic bowl filled with chili topped with tortilla chips, sliced jalapeños, fresh cilantro, and lime wedges.
 The chili contains white beans, corn, and other ingredients, all resting on a woven placemat.

-Bold Green Chili Chicken Soup Recipe
+Bold Green Chicken Chili Soup

 Prep Time: 15 minutes